 - 1. Select the Use a login macro for this site check box. - 2.
-Do one of the following: - To use a pre-recorded login macro, click the ellipsis button (...) to browse for a saved macro.
-If you are using a Selenium macro, see "Using a Selenium IDE Macro" on the next page. - To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro, click Create.
+Do one of the following: - To use a pre-recorded login macro, click the ellipsis button (...) to browse for a saved macro. - To edit an existing login macro shown in the Login Macro field, click Edit. - To record a new macro, click Create.